rwieruch/react-redux-soundcloud/README.md

 1. Clone Repository
 2. Create your own folder next to init
 3. Copy the content on init into your own folder
-4. navigate to your own folder and npm install && npm start
+4. Navigate to your own folder and npm install && npm start
 5. Build your own project on top of it